elastic/kibana/packages/kbn-handlebars/README.md

 ### Environment variables

 By default each test will run both the original `handlebars` code and the modified `@kbn/handlebars` code to compare if the output of the two are identical.
-When debugging, it can be beneficial to islate a test run to just one or the other.
+When debugging, it can be beneficial to isolate a test run to just one or the other.
 To control this, you can use the following environment variables:

 - `EVAL=1` - Set to only run the original `handlebars` implementation that uses `eval`.
 - `AST=1` - Set to only run the modified `@kbn/handlebars` implementation that doesn't use `eval`.